jeremylarter/slot/README.md

 ## Simulation specifications

 The machine parameters were given to me as part of the assignment and I implemented them "as is."
 The result is a slot machine that pays out about 150%, so it is not a realistic simulation.
-Rather, it is just an acedemic exercise.
+Rather, it is just an academic exercise.
 Doing this assignment taught me that real world machines will take your money because they pay out less than 100%.

 ## Port technology